kiwiaddo/crossways-documents/content/docs/self-review-policy.md

 Effective School Evaluation: How to do and use internal evaluation for improvement.
 Ministry of Education 2015 Te Whāriki online tewhariki.tki.org.nz
-Nga Arohaehae Whai Hua: Self-review Guidelines for Early Childhood Education
+Nga Arohaehae Whai Hua: Self-review Guidelines for Early Childhood Education Te Ara Poutama – Indicators of quality for early childhood education: what matters most.
+This resource builds on Effective Internal Evaluation for Improvement (2016)
+Ngā aronga whai hua Improving quality in early childhood education through effective internal and external evaluation NELP priorities 1-6